itscodenation/flw2-curriculum-23-24/unit-1/unit-1-lesson-06.md

     - This is a time for students to go through your portfolio using the rubric.
     - Students will add or change any sections to ensure it's up-to-date.<br><br>

+- ✍️ Survey (5) :
+    - Students will complete the Unit 1 Survey.
+    - This is an important data point/piece of feedback - ensure all students submit.<br><br>

 - 👋 Closing (10) :
     - Direct students to the Exit Ticket in the Class Agenda.
     - Ensure they submit before leaving.<br><br>